MicrosoftDocs/architecture-center/docs/example-scenario/data/data-contextualization-based-on-azure-sql-graph-content.md

 The solution is based on Databricks' [Medallion Architecture](https://www.databricks.com/glossary/medallion-architecture) where the data is logically organized in different layers with the goal of incrementally and progressively improving the structure and quality of data.

-For simplicity, the architecture uses only two layers; Silver layer representing the input data and Gold layer representing the contextualized data.
+For simplicity, the architecture uses only two layers; silver layer representing the input data and gold layer representing the contextualized data.

-The data in the Silver layer has been stored in [Delta Lake](https://docs.databricks.com/delta/index.html) and exposed as delta tables.
+The data in the silver layer has been stored in [Delta Lake](https://docs.databricks.com/delta/index.html) and exposed as delta tables.

-### Incremental Data Load
+### Incremental data load

 The solution performs incremental data processing, thus only the data that has been modified or added since the last run is processed.
 It is a typical requirement for batch processing so that the data can be processed quickly and economically.

 For more information, refer to the [incremental data load](#incremental-data-load-1).

-### Data Contextualization
+### Data contextualization

-Data Contextualization is quite a broad term.
-In context of the architecture, contextualization is defined as the process of performing a graph lookup based on one or many input columns, and retrieving one or many matching values.
+Data contextualization is quite a broad term.
+In context of the architecture, contextualization is defined as the process of performing a graph lookup based on one or many input columns and retrieving one or many matching values.

 The solution assumes that the graph has already been created in a graph database.
 The internal complexity of the graph isn't a concern here as the graph query is passed via a configuration and executed dynamically by passing the input values.

 Also, the solution uses Azure Databricks for this data contextualization process.

-### Graph Database
+### Graph database

 The graph database is the database that holds the actual graph models.
 There are many options to choose for the graph database choice such as Neo4j, Redis Graph, GraphQL over CosmosDB and so on.
-In this case, the [graph capabilities of SQL Server](https://learn.microsoft.com/en-us/sql/relational-databases/graphs/sql-graph-overview?view=sql-server-ver16) has been used for the creation of the graph.
+In this case, the [graph capabilities of SQL Server](/sql/relational-databases/graphs/sql-graph-overview?view=sql-server-ver16) has been used for the creation of the graph.

 ### Azure SQL Database

-For storing the contextualized data, [Azure SQL database](https://azure.microsoft.com/en-au/products/azure-sql/database/) has been used but it can be any other storage option.
-To ensure idempotent processing, the data has been "merge" into the source system rather than been appended.
+For storing the contextualized data, [Azure SQL database](https://azure.microsoft.com/products/azure-sql/database/) has been used, but it can be any other storage option.
+To ensure idempotent processing, the data has been "merged" into the source system rather than been appended.

 ### Dataflow

-As show in the architecture diagram, the data flow goes through the following steps:
+As shown in the architecture diagram, the data flow goes through the following steps:

-1. The incoming to-be-contextulaized data is appended in the delta table in the 'Silver Layer'
+1. The incoming to-be-contextualized data is appended in the delta table in the 'silver layer'
 2. The incoming data is incrementally loaded to Azure Databricks
 3. Look up the graph database to get the context information
 4. Contextualize the incoming data
 5. Append the contextualized data into the corresponding table in the SQL database
-6. (Optionally) append the contextualized data into the corresponding delta table in the 'Gold Layer'
+6. (Optionally) append the contextualized data into the corresponding delta table in the 'gold layer'

 ### Components

 * [Azure Data Lake Storage Gen 2](https://azure.microsoft.com/products/storage/data-lake-storage) stores input data and contextualized data in delta tables.
 * [Azure Databricks](https://azure.microsoft.com/products/databricks) is the platform where we run python notebook files to contextualize data.
 * [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/database) stores graph models and contextualized data.

 ### Alternatives

 In the market, there are many graph databases to choose.
 Here is a Graph Database Comparison Spreadsheet to show the differences of some of the popular products.

 | Name      | Azure Cosmos DB for Apache Gremlin| Neo4j | Azure Database for PostgreSQL| Azure SQL Database Graph| RedisGraph|